sdurancflt/MicroTimestampConverter/README.md

 }
 ```

-While for the second entry we get the unproblematic representation (equal in `java.util` and `java.time`):
+While for the second entry we get an unproblematic representation (equal in `java.util` and `java.time`):

 ```json
 {